Do you sell on eBay?

 And they wonder why they don’t get sales!

 Sound familiar?
 Don’t worry.

-I’m going to be showing you how to optimize eBay listings to make more sales if you keep reading.
+I’m going to be showing you how to write eBay listings to make more sales if you keep reading.

 What’s one of the first things customers will see when browsing eBay?